 $ php --info | grep memcached\\.

 It should output a bunch of Memcached-related configuration entries.

-Only thing left is getting Memcached up and running.
-To install, run:
+Only thing left is getting the Memcached service itself up and running:

 $ brew install memcached